Updated by Ian Buckley, January 2017

 Sturdy, Secure And Durable Materials

 These three are all related, yet still different.
 Durable materials mean the mount will be sturdy and hopefully won’t move around, slip or break.
-You also want your phone to be secure in the mount, so the mount must be able to fit the phone snuggly.
+You also want your phone to be secure in the mount, so the mount must be able to fit the phone snugly.

 Universal And Versatile

-Fitting the phone snuggly, as mentioned above, isn’t all that simple.
+Fitting the phone snugly, as mentioned above, isn’t all that simple.
 There are a lot of manufacturers that design mounts for specific phone models, which is great while you have that phone, but once you get a different one, that mount will be obsolete.
 You want a mount that will fit pretty much any phone.

 I hate to bring this up, but this has very little to do with aerodynamics and much more to do with if you crash.
 In the case that you rocket over the handlebars and your bike does a double front flip, you don’t want the phone mount to catch on anything upon impact.
 I seem to do this quite a bit, and the mount that I have has held up great.
 That’s partially durability, but it also sits fairly close to the handlebars.
 In addition, the closer your phone is to the handlebars or stem, the more stable it will be, and less shaking and rattling will occur.